 Tangerine Investments offers lower fee and comprehensive indexed-based portfolios.
 But they are not the first name that comes to mind when looking at the Canadian Robo Advisors.
 It can be a complete digital experience just like the other Robo’s.
 The portfolios are mutual funds all with management expense ratios of 1.07%.
 There are no fees for when you buy or sell.
 Investment advice is available.

 Here’s the Tangerine Investments Review.

 The Robo Advisors Have Landed – Don’t Be Scared.

-Robo Advisors help investors create complete ETF portfolios online, with very reasonable fees.
+The Canadian Robo Advisors help investors create complete ETF portfolios online, with very reasonable fees.
 For example, based on a $100,000 investment portfolio the annual fees would range from $360 to $800 (.20%-.80%) depending on the Robo Advisor selected.
-Investors will also pay the underlying Management Expenses of the ETFs.
+Investors will also pay the underlying management expenses of the ETFs.
 Human advice is also available.

 Here’s my review of Justwealth, The Robo Advisor That Knows When To Get Personal.